 - The role of government

 This article is dedicated to helping you grasp the differences between these two ideologies in these three areas as they came about in history.

 First, What Is an "Ism"?

 The "isms" that we talk about in politics—liberalism, conservatism, socialism—are "ideologies."
 The word "ideology" literally means the "science of ideas."
 The term "ideology" (or idéologie) was coined by Destutt de Tracey during the French Revolution.
 He helped institute a program of national education that would transform France into a rational and scientific society.
 This approach for society was a combination of individual liberty and extensive state planning.
 This approach became the basis for the French government, the Directory, during the French Revolution (1795-99).
 At first, Napoleon supported Tracey and his believers.
-Later, he derided them, called them idéologues (ideologues).
+Later, he derided them, calling them idéologues (ideologues).

 As for what ideology means in modern times, political scientists Terrence Ball and Richard Dagger have defined an "ideology" as a fairly consistent set of beliefs about man's nature, the economy, and the government.
 According to them, an ideology must also perform the following: